edbort/code-challenge/README.md

 An admin API was created to maintain MemCache server correctly integrated.

-## Testing
+## Using the API

-Take a look at postman file (or Java Classes at controller package) to find out what could be done.
+Take a look at postman file (or Java Classes at controller package) to find out what requests could be made.

 [Postman file](https://github.com/edbort/code-challenge/blob/master/Husky%20Challeng%20Test.postman_collection.json)